-HGSE degree holders may enroll for credit in one course (or its equivalent in credits) per semester by registering during the designated period for HGSE non-degree registration and submitting a petition via my.harvard by the course enrollment deadline.
-No application is necessary, but degree holders are expected to pay for the course, at the current one-course tuition rate, upon receipt of the student bill.
+HGSE degree holders may enroll for credit in one course (or its equivalent in credits) per semester by submitting the Non-Degree Registration for HGSE Degree Holders form by the designated period for HGSE non-degree registration and submitting a petition via my.harvard by the course enrollment deadline.
+Degree holders are expected to pay for the course, at the current one-course tuition rate, upon receipt of the student bill.
 Enrollment in courses is by permission of the professor.

 HGSE alumni also have free access to select J-Term workshops, which are announced annually via email.
 Finally, HGSE alumni can access a growing range of online learning opportunities across Harvard.
 More information can be found on the HGSE Alumni website.